namnguyen02/bank-debt/app/api/nguoi_than_khach_hang/api_docs.md

 ---
 ## POST /api/nguoi_than_khach_hang

-Create a new employee record in the database.
+Create a new customer's relatives record in the database.

 **Request Body**
-- Employee object containing all fields
+- customer's relatives object containing all fields
 - Request body must have more than one field.

 ```json